 Photos provided by Thy Nguyen.

 Goodbye what used to be — hello Noi Vietnamese Eatery.
-Wintry clouds are parting and the springtime sun is breaking through, shining down on the lot that used to house old fave, Chopstix, where a new venture is blossoming.
+Wintry clouds are parting and the sun is breaking through, shining down on the lot that used to house old fave, Chopstix, where a new venture has blossomed.

 The family-owned venue is being passed down from parents to children, with Thy Nguyen taking over from her father and launching a revamp of the place, alongside husband, Quang, and her siblings.